RedHatEMEA/jon-demo-project/README.md

 For more information regarding how to use the installed demo and what features come with it, please refer to the attached recording:
 	./documentation/intro_video.avi

+It has subtitles available.
+Using VLC, just playing the AVI file with the subtitles in the same folder works.
+I have not tested with other players.

 ## FEATURES ##

 ### JON ###